 Personal exploratory environment is created per data scientist and contains data storage (S3), a number of analytical tools such as Jupyter notebooks and EMR clusters used to provide scalable computational resources.

 Collaboration space is currently out of scope and only shared data can be potentially used by data scientists.

-INITIAL SETUP PACKAGE
+INITIAL SETUP PACKAGE - OLEH